 If your exterior paint is in good condition, this means if you have wood panelling, it will not rot.
 This is because exterior paint is not just applied for the house to look good – it is also a protective coating, so to speak, helping certain parts of your home look better and last longer.

-Each summer, you should inspect your entire outdoor area, getting up on a ladder if you need to, and check for any chipping, peeling, or cracking in any part of the paint.
+Each summer, you should inspect your entire outdoor area, get up on a ladder if you need to, and check for any chipping, peeling, or cracking in any part of the paint.
 If you need a touch-up, go ahead and take care of that as soon as possible.

 Of course, you may find out that the entire exterior needs a new paint job, which is likely to involve sanding, scraping, and priming, but the good news is that once you do this, you likely won’t need another complete paint job for 10 years or more, depending on the paint you use.